Correlation Hashing Network for Efficient Cross-Modal Retrieval: Experiments

 We implement the CHN model based on the open-source \textbf{Caffe} framework \cite{cite:MM14Caffe}.
-For image network, we employ the AlexNet architecture \cite{cite:NIPS12CNN}, fine-tune convolutional layers $conv1$--$conv5$ and fully-connected layers $fc6$--$fc7$ that were copied from the pre-trained model, and train hashing layer $fch$, all via back-propagation.
-As the $fch$ layer is trained from scratch, we set its learning rate to be 10 times that of the lower layers.
-For text network, we employ a three layer multi-layer perceptrons (MLP), in which the $fc6$--$fc7$ layers have 256 ReLU units with dropout rate 0.5, and the $fch$ layer have $b$ $\rm{tanh}$ units.
-We use the mini-batch stochastic gradient descent (SGD) with 0.9 momentum and the learning rate annealing strategy implemented in Caffe, cross-validate learning rate from $10^{-5}$ to $1$ with a multiplicative step-size $10$, and fix mini-batch size as $64$.
+For image network, we employ the AlexNet architecture \cite{cite:NIPS12CNN}, fine-tune $conv1$--$fc7$ that were copied from the pre-trained model, and train hashing layer $fch$, all via back-propagation.
+For text network, we employ a two layer multi-layer perceptrons (MLP), in which the $fc7$ layer has 4096 ReLU units with dropout rate 0.5, and the $fch$ layer have $b$ $\rm{tanh}$ units.
+We use mini-batch SGD with 0.9 momentum, and cross-validate the learning rate from $10^{-5}$ to $1$ with a multiplicative step-size $10$, and fix mini-batch size as $64$.
+For all methods, we select their parameters using cross-validation.
+Each experiment repeats five runs and average results are reported.

-The CHN approach involves two model parameters, coefficient $\lambda$ and $\gamma$, the relative weights of the within-modal cosine loss and the cosine quantization loss.
-We automatically select $\lambda$ and $\gamma$ using cross-validation.
-For the comparison methods, we use cross-validation to carefully tune their parameters, respectively.
-Each experiment repeats ten runs and the average results are reported.